 Betel Nut is chewed frequently in Yangon, and you will see the red spit in the sidewalks, streaked down the sides of car doors and across many residents’ teeth.
 Apparently the ingredients can include chili, jam, and most importantly – tobacco.

 You will catch whiffs of some of the strangest smells in this country.
-One GRAB car smelled terrible and I couldn’t even place the never, it was unlike anything I’d ever encountered.
+One GRAB car smelled terrible and I couldn’t even place it, it was unlike anything I’d ever encountered.
 Walking through the city will also afford you some very strange and strong smells.

-Many of the street dogs are painfully skinny, suffer from mange and had hurt feet.
-They look sadly at passersby in hopes of a scrap and only on rare occasions was I able to see one wag his tale.
+Many of the street dogs are painfully skinny, suffer from mange injuries.
+They look sadly at passersby in hopes of a scrap and only on rare occasions was I able to see one wag his tail.

 The cars are right hand drive, AND on the right side of the street.
 Think British steering wheel side, driving on the right side of the road.